After Royal visits in Aruba it was time to head out to Jericoacoara Brazil.

 The next three days had me looking like some kind of project.
 I was sailing in oversized guy shorts and a basketball jersy on other people’s equipment.
 That didn’t bother me though.
 Since the PWA freestyle event in Brouwersdam back in September I had only sailed once.
 So naturally when I got on the water I was over the moon excited.
 Judging by my constant shouting and jelling.
 Just getting planing, blasting across the water, hearing the wind and the water crashing against my board was already a rush !

-I think Jericoacoara is an amazing place to go to.
-Everything is so simple there and makes you realize that some things are not as important or as bad as they seem.
+Brazil is an amazing place to go to.
 Besides the numerous options for windsurfing, to me it’s the people you meet and the friends you make that will make you want to go back every time.
+Everything is so simple there and makes you realize that some things are not as important as they seem.

 Thanks to everyone at Pousada Do Maurizio for the good times.

 Jeri250 and Bob windschool for storing my equipment.
 Until next time!

 Photo Credits: Michele tocchetti, Karel TYC & Guy Cribb

 Stay up to date on my FB page: https://www.facebook.com/SarahQuitaOffringa